mperdeck/JSNLog.AngularJS/README.md

 [Install the JSNLog JavaScript Logging Package](http://jsnlog.com/).
 Copy logToServer.js to your site and load it into your pages, such as with a script tag.

-To use the new $log and $exceptionHandler, simply import module _logToServer_, like so:
+To use the new $log and $exceptionHandler, simply import module _logToServer_ into your main module, like so:
 ```
 var app = angular.module('mainmodule', ['logToServer']);
 ```